-Anchorage is Alaska’s largest city.
-There are flights between major cities in the US, Canada and several international destinations.
-If you’re coming from a little closer, you could drive via Canada or take a cruise to Anchorage.
+Anchorage is Alaska’s most populous city.
+There are daily flights between major cities in the US, Canada and several international destinations.
+If you’re travelling from somewhere a bit closer, you could also drive via Canada or take a cruise to Anchorage.

-Ted Stevens Anchorage International Airport (ANC) sees more than 240 flights arrive daily with direct flights between major US cities and Canada.
-You can fly direct to Portland, Chicago, Seattle, New York and Los Angeles to name a few.
-If you’re travelling overseas, there are seasonal flights to several destinations in Europe and Asia including Tokyo, Seoul, Frankfurt and Reykjavik.
+Ted Stevens Anchorage International Airport (ANC) is the main airport in Anchorage with daily flights between 200+ cities in the United States and Canada including Portland, Chicago, Seattle, New York and Los Angeles.
+If you’re travelling from overseas, there are seasonal flights to and from popular destinations in Europe and Asia including Tokyo, Seoul, Frankfurt and Reykjavik.
 Airlines that fly to Anchorage include Alaska Airlines, Air Canada, American Airlines, Delta and United Airlines.
-Generally, there are more flight options in the summer months.
+There are generally more flights operating in the summer months.
 Once you arrive at Anchorage Airport, you can get to downtown Anchorage in around 15 minutes either by taxi or rideshare, or taking the People Mover Bus.

-There are no trains that run direct to Alaska, but you can get pretty close.
-You can take an Amtrak’s Cascades train along the west coast of the US to Bellingham, Washington.
-From Washington, you can take the ferry to Alaska.
+There are no trains that run direct to Alaska, but you can still get pretty close.
+You can take an Amtrak Cascades train along the west coast of the US to Bellingham in Washington, and from here, take the ferry to Whittier in Alaska.

-You can access Alaska from the lower 48 states by road.
-The Alaska-Canada Highway (AICan) runs 1300 miles between Dawson Creek, British Colombia and Delta Junction in Fairbanks, Alaska.
-If you’re travelling from the Eastern or middle half of the lower 48, drive west before heading north to get onto the AICan.
-The good thing about this route is that there are several resting stops and amenities to refuel.
+You can drive to Alaska from the lower 48 states via the AICan which runs 1300 miles between Dawson Creek in British Colombia and Delta Junction in Fairbanks, Alaska.
+The good thing about this route is that there are several resting stops and amenities to refuel along the way.
+If you’re travelling from the eastern or middle half of the lower 48, drive west before heading north to get onto the AICan.

 Our Anchorage tours